yueplush/vrchat-join-notification/README.md

 - Optional: custom icon or sound
 - Quick installer (`install.sh`) with distro detection (Debian/Ubuntu, Fedora/Bazzite, Arch/Manjaro)

+## Specified behavior
+The popup will still appear when you join the world, so please be patient.

 ---
 ## depency
 python 3.13 or higher